 [Fist Name/ Last Name/ E-mail/ Home Phone/ Mobile Phone/ Inquiry]

 * If your e-mail software does not open, please send us your request at:

 AYANA Resort and Spa accepts the following credit cards:

 Due to financial climate, fluctuations in currency exchange rates can be both sudden and drastic.
 We therefore would like to advise you of the following:

-- Guaranteed dollar prices: the prices quoted in dollars are guaranteed and fixed when you settle your hotel account in US dollar currency or traveler checks.
+- Guaranteed Rupiah prices: the prices quoted in Rupiah are guaranteed and fixed when you settle your hotel account in Rupiah currency.